-1. Effective the first full pay period following execution of this agreement, Employer shall pay employees, as a longevity payment, the amounts which follow, to eligible employees at the beginning of the following years of employment, to be added to each employee's hourly rate of pay:
+1. Employer shall pay employees, as a longevity bonus, the amounts which follow, to eligible employees at the completion of the following years of employment, to be added to each employee's hourly rate of pay:

-7th year of employment 1.50% of hourly rate of pay 10th year of employment 2.00% of hourly rate of pay 15th year of employment 3.00% of hourly rate of pay 20th year of employment 6.00% of hourly rate of pay 25th year of employment 7.00% of hourly rate of pay
+6th year of employment 1.50% of hourly rate of pay 9th year of employment 14th year of employment 4.00% of hourly rate of pay 19th year of employment 7.00% of hourly rate of pay 24th year of employment 8.00% of hourly rate of pay

-2. Effective the first full pay period following execution of this agreement, for purposes of calculating the longevity pay rates, the Employer will recognize the employee's prior service time as a full-time commissioned law enforcement officer, including service time with a qualifying law enforcement agency that is not Kitsap County.

-3. The longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off, as a result of a reduction in force (RIF), or placed on permanent medical disability, and rehired and the separation does not exceed one (1) year, the longevity bonus shall be computed from the initial employment date; provided further, when an employee separates from employment and is subsequently rehired and the separation does not exceed thirty (30) days, the longevity bonus shall be computed from the initial employment date.
-An employee who separates from employment and is subsequently rehired, and the separation exceeds thirty (30) days, shall receive full employment credit for actual past period(s) of active service.
+- 4. For purposes of calculating the longevity bonus, the Employer will recognize the employee's prior service time as a full-time commissioned law enforcement officer, including service time with a qualifying law enforcement agency that is not Kitsap County. - 5.
+The longevity bonus shall be based upon continuous employment, exclusive of those periods wherein an employee is placed upon a leave without pay status; provided, when an employee is laid off, as a result of a reduction in force (RIF), or placed on permanent medical disability, and rehired and the separation does not exceed one (1) year, the longevity bonus shall be computed from the initial employment date; provided further, when an employee separates from employment and is subsequently rehired and the separation does not exceed thirty (30) days, the longevity bonus shall be computed from the initial employment date.
+An employee who separates from employment and is subsequently rehired, and the separation exceeds thirty (30) days, shall receive full employment credit for actual past period(s) of active service. - 6.
+The parties recognize longevity is not part of the base hourly rate of pay.